 There are five permanent centers for asylum seekers in Krnjača, Banja Koviljača, Sjenica, Tutin and Bogovađa.
 All centers are run by Commissariat for Refugees and Migration.
-As of March 15, total number of 306 migrants and refugees were accommodated in these facilities.
+As showed on the map, as of March 15, total number of 306 migrants and refugees were accommodated in these facilities.